whwright/HvZDevelopment/README.md

 5. Build and run by selecting Run > Run, and launch to either an attached Android device or a previously created Android Emulator using the AVD Manager included with the Android SDK.

+### Unimplement Features/ TODO ###

+1. Chat has no support for choosing your audience.
+Currently it just posts to your current faction's audience.
+2. Server side e-mail code does not yet exist, though the screen is in the Android application.
+3. Artwork should be replaced.
+All icons and logos are temporary and should not be published.
+4. Better server side error messages and client side display would help user feedback.
+5. Application is not currently hosted on the Play Store.

 PHP API
 -------------